Are you a Queenslander in your 20s? Here are the health issues to have on your radar

 If you’re a smoker, it’s time to quit

 The long-term health benefits of quitting cigarettes now, as opposed to later in life, are considerable.
 While you start getting the benefits 20 minutes after you quit, it can take years before some of the risk around heart disease, stroke, and lung cancer are reduced.

 On the other hand, the long-term health benefits to staying a smoker are…well, non-existent.
-Call Quitline (13 78 48) or take a look at our advice about quitting smoking.
+Visit QUIT HQ to start your quit journey today.

 Develop healthy drinking habits

-Your 20s are full of opportunities to go out and have fun, but alcohol related violence, drink spiking, and engaging in high-risk behaviour while drunk are all potential health threats.
+Your 20s are full of opportunities to go out and have fun, but it's also where you set up the base for lifelong habits.
 This makes your 20s a good time to develop healthy habits around drinking.
-If you're not sure whether your habits qualify, visit mydrinkchoices.qld.gov.au to find out more about your relationships with alcohol.
+Not sure if you're drinking at risky levels?
+Take our quiz to find out more about your relationship with alcohol.

 Eat healthy, be physically active, & control your portions

 Your 20s are a great time to make sure that you’re making smart choices about what you eat, how much you eat, and how much you move.
 You’re in a position to set the habits that will carry through to your later life.